bartificer/programming-by-stealth/docs/_tidbits/tidbit9.md

 ![Open the Configuration interface in the WorkingCopy repository](assets/tidbits9/iOSGitExteralEditor-Screenshot4.png)

 You’ll see one or more identities in a list that doesn’t look like a list at the top of the page — select the identity you set up in WorkingCopy that’s connected to your server.
 For me that’s my GitHub account.
-When you have an identity ticked, back out to the repository settings page again.  **(wow, that was NOT obvious!!! how did you figure that out???)**
+When you have an identity ticked, back out to the repository settings page again.

 Now that WorkingCopy knows which authentication details to use, you’re ready to link your local repo to the appropriate repo on your server.